-During 2003, total available airspace increased by 56.1 million cubic yards due to new expansions undertaken, two landfills that were acquired during the year, and changes in design partially offset by airspace consumption and changes in engineering estimates.
+During 2002, total available airspace increased by 22.6 million cubic yards primarily due to the opening of a greenfield site in South Carolina, changes in engineering estimates and changes in design partially offset by consumption.
+During 2003, total available airspace increased by 56.1 million cubic yards due to new expansions undertaken, two landfills that were acquired during the year and changes in design partially offset by airspace consumption and changes in engineering estimates.
 During 2004, total available airspace decreased by 15.5 million cubic yards primarily due to airspace consumption partially offset by the acquisition of a landfill.
-During 2005, total available airspace increased by 3.6 million cubic yards primarily due to new expansions undertaken, the acquisition of a landfill, permits granted and changes in engineering estimates partially offset by airspace consumed.

-As of December 31, 2005, we owned or operated 59 solid waste landfills with total available disposal capacity estimated to be 1.8 billion in-place cubic yards.
+As of December 31, 2004, we owned or operated 58 solid waste landfills with total available disposal capacity estimated to be 1.7 billion in-place cubic yards.
 Total available disposal capacity represents the sum of estimated permitted airspace plus an estimate of probable expansion airspace.
-These estimates are developed at least annually by engineers utilizing information provided by annual aerial surveys.
-As of December 31, 2005, total available disposal capacity is estimated to be 1.6 billion in-place cubic yards of permitted airspace plus .2 billion in-place cubic yards of probable expansion airspace.
+These estimates are developed annually by engineers utilizing information provided by annual aerial surveys.
+As of December 31, 2004, total available disposal capacity is estimated to be 1.5 billion in-place cubic yards of permitted airspace plus .2 billion in-place cubic yards of probable expansion airspace.
 Before airspace included in an expansion area is determined to be probable expansion airspace and, therefore, included in our calculation of total available disposal capacity, it must meet our expansion criteria.
-See Note 3, Accrued Landfill and Environmental Costs, of the Notes to our Consolidated Financial Statements for further information.
+See Note 3, Accrued Landfill and Environmental Costs of the Notes to our Consolidated Financial Statements for further information.

-As of December 31, 2005, nine of our landfills meet the criteria for including probable expansion airspace in their total available disposal capacity.
-At projected annual volumes, these nine landfills have an estimated remaining average site life of 34 years, including probable expansion airspace.
+As of December 31, 2004, twelve of our landfills meet the criteria for including probable expansion airspace in their total available disposal capacity.
+At projected annual volumes, these twelve landfills have an estimated remaining average site life of 30 years, including probable expansion airspace.
 The average estimated remaining life of all of our landfills is 30 years.

-The following table reflects the estimated operating lives of our active landfill sites based on available disposal capacity using current annual volumes as of December 31, 2005:
+The following table reflects the estimated operating lives of our active landfill sites based on available disposal capacity using current annual volumes as of December 31, 2004:

 Number of Sites without Expansion Airspace Number of Sites with Expansion Airspace Total Sites Percent of Total

-0 to 5 years 6 6 10.0%
+0 to 5 years 6 1 7 12%

-6 to 10 years 6 6 10.0
+5+ to 10 years 6 0 6 11

-11 to 20 years 16 2 18 30.5
+10+ to 20 years 11 2 13 22

-21 to 40 years 14 4 18 30.5
+20+ to 40 years 12 7 19 33

-41+ years 8 3 11 19.0
+40+ years 11 2 13 22

-Total 50 9 59 100.0%
+Total 46 12 58 100%

-Sites with expansion airspace includes one landfill with less than five years of remaining permitted airspace.
+Sites with expansion airspace include four landfills with less than five years of remaining permitted airspace.